 Painting the Doors

-When all the trim and baseboards were finished and installed, the doors were painted with General Finishes Milk Paint.
+When all the trim and baseboards were finished and installed, the doors were painted with General Finishes Milk Paint in Dark Chocolate.
 It literally only took two coats.
-When the paint was dry, I did two coats of clear-coat.
+When the paint was dry, I did two coats of satin topcoat.

 Drying doors!!!
 If you could believe it, Ethel cat decided to give them a try when they were drying, and I had to repaint a section of one of the doors.
 Cat owners, can you relate!?
 Lucy dog would never do this to me!